Hrishik-Koley/graph_theory_notes/.github/index.md

   </style>
 ---

 > This is a work in progress and may contain many errors.
-If you find any, please notify us at the above email addresses.
+If you find any, please let us know at the email addresses below.

 ## [$\LaTeX$ed by](https://github.com/Hrishik-Koley/graph_theory_notes/graphs/contributors)